bmharper/xo/README.md

 *GARAGE EXPERIMENT*

 I have three colored, rounded rectangles on the screen, that you can control with a finger or mouse move.
-Running on Android and Windows.
+Running on Android, Windows, and Linux (X-Windows).

 There is an OpenGL and a DirectX 11 backend.